-Surprisingly, the (non-causal) decision tree is better than the causal tree at identifying the candidates for whom the ad is most effective!
-The explanation behind this counterintuitive result is that features that are predictive of conversions are also predictive of treatment effects.
+Surprisingly, the (non-causal) decision tree is better than the causal tree at identifying the candidates for whom the ad is most effective.
+The explanation behind this counterintuitive result is that features predictive of conversions are also predictive of treatment effects.
 However, the signal-to-noise ratio is higher for conversions than for treatment effects.
-Therefore, it's easier for machine learning algorithms to discriminate individuals according to outcomes than according to treatment effects.
-Critically, the training data used to estimate the causal tree is almost 7 times larger than the training data used to estimate the decision tree (recall that the treatment ratio is 85\%).
+Therefore, it is easier for machine learning algorithms to discriminate individuals according to outcomes than according to treatment effects.
+Critically, the training data set used to estimate the causal tree is more than six times larger than the training data set used to estimate the decision tree.